Quality Assurance

 Useful for end-to-end regression of the interface.

-• Prerequisite: A valid “UI Test Command” (e.g., Selenium, Playwright, or PyTest-Qt instructions) must be configured in Project > Project Settings.
+- Prerequisite: A valid “UI Test Command” (e.g., Selenium, Playwright) must be configured in Project Settings.

-• Outcome: It parses the runner’s raw output and correlates it with your specs to produce an Automated Front-End Test Report.
+- Outcome: Parses the runner’s raw output to produce an Automated Front-End Test Report.

 4. Configuration

-• Backend Integration Command: The default command for logic tests.
+pytest). - Backend Integration Command: The default command for running the entire suite of backend integration tests.

-• Automated UI Test Command: The default command for GUI drivers.
+- Automated UI Test Command: The default command for GUI drivers that were setup during the Test Environment Setup phase.

-• Test Environment Setup: You can save the setup checklist generated during the project’s test environment setup phase and review it at any time in the Documents.
+- Test Environment Setup: You can review the setup checklist generated during the project’s initialization at any time in the Documents section.
+(Use the “Save to .docx” option to create the checklist document during the Dev and Test Environment Setup phase).